 The center is best discovered on foot with a walk that will take you to the main UNESCO sites of the city.

-Start at the Tourist Office on the Esplanade des Quinconces where you can pick up a map of the walk (or download ahead of time), and begin the approximately 3 mile walk that will take you to such sites as the Girondins monument, the Maison Gobineau (which also houses the Maison des Vins de Bordeaux where you can stop and have a tasting), the Grand Théâtre, the Hôtel Acquart, the Portes Dijeaux and Cailhau, the Saint André cathedral, the Grosse Cloche, the Place de la Bourse and the Miroir d’Eau, just to name a few.
+Start at the Tourist Office on the Esplanade des Quinconces where you can pick up a map for a self guided walking tour of Bordeaux (or download ahead of time), and begin the approximately 3 mile walk that will take you to such sites as the Girondins monument, the Maison Gobineau (which also houses the Maison des Vins de Bordeaux where you can stop and have a tasting), the Grand Théâtre, the Hôtel Acquart, the Portes Dijeaux and Cailhau, the Saint André cathedral, the Grosse Cloche, the Place de la Bourse and the Miroir d’Eau, just to name a few.